ARMN88/Raycaster/README.md

 # Raycaster
-A simple raycaster made in Vanilla Javascript.
+A simple raycaster made in Vanilla JavaScript.

 ## How It Works
 A player is put into a 2d map.
 The play sends out rays at a certain